infinitefield/yawc/yawcc/README.md

   <URL>  The WebSocket URL to connect to (ws:// or wss://)

 Options:
   -t, --timeout <TIMEOUT>    Maximum duration to wait when establishing the connection.
 Accepts human-readable formats like "5s", "1m", "500ms" [default: 5s]
+      --include-time         Includes the timestamp for each message -H, --header <Headers>     Custom headers to send to the server in "Key: Value" format For example: --header "Authorization: Bearer token123"
       --input-as-json        When enabled, validates and pretty-prints received messages as JSON.
 Invalid JSON messages will result in an error
+      --tcp-host <TCP_HOST>  Connect directly to a TCP host instead of using WebSocket URL.
+Format: host:port (e.g., "127.0.0.1:8080")
   -h, --help                 Print help (see more with '--help')
 ```

 ### Server Options